Current Article

 The Great Cunard Conspiracy

-peachywave.jpgI have often wondered whether greasy duck’s arse feathers weren’t akin to bottled water… give it a fancy french name like Cul Du Canard, and sell it to the pretentious rubes that lick the pages of anything Ziff Davis.
+peachywave.jpgI have often wondered whether the feathers from a duck’s arse weren’t akin to bottled water; give it a fancy french name like Cul Du Canard and sell it to the pretentious rubes that lick the pages of anything Ziff Davis.

 Heresy?
 Yep.
-But having been exposed to duck behavior for the better part of 40 years, something is amiss.
-Preening, is the act of smearing oil on feathers, oil floats, so do ducks - and the common assumption is that oily duck’s arse floats like a cork.
+But having been exposed to duck behavior for the better part of 40 years, neither myself nor science is convinced the preen gland is there for flotation as popularly thought.
+Preening, is the act of smearing oil on feathers, oil floats, so do ducks – and the common assumption is that oily duck’s arse floats like a cork.
 But does it?

-Most fowl feathers are exposed to a cleansing process that removes and sterilizes the feathers prior to commercial resale, just how much of that oil remains?
-Damn little, as the feathers are dry to the touch.
+Most fowl feathers are exposed to a cleansing process that removes and sterilizes the feathers prior to commercial resale.
+How much of that precious oil remains in the feathers has never been examined – likely it’s damn little, as the feathers are dry to the touch.

 A scientific work on the the Uropygial gland of birds suggests there is an uncertain relationship between gland function and flotation: